Planning with a functional minimalist DIY weekly planner printable (52 Planners in 52 Weeks – Week 35)

 While I wanted to use a minimalist weekly spread – that’s doesn’t mean I didn’t want any color on the page – this is me we’re talking about! 🙂

 I raided my stash of washi and found a cute multi-colored stripe on from Doodlebug (my favorite washi tape brand – a bit pricey but oh so worth it).
-The Tombow twin tone markers had recently arrived and the colors seemed to match the washi tape perfectly (it was meant to be!)
+The Tombow twin tone markers had recently arrived and the colors were almost a perfect match with the washi tape.

 I designed the planner to start with the weekly priorities.
 I like using top 3 as a guide for the week.
 This week my top 3 most important must-do tasks were: